statox/NWotD/README.md

 This script is made to run on linux.
 Tested only on Ubuntu >= `22.04` with [i3wm](https://i3wm.org/) >= `4.20.1`

 - [`feh`](https://feh.finalrewind.org/) Used to set up the desktop wallpaper.
-For now this is only tested on i3 but should work on other window managers like Gnome.
+For now this is only tested on i3, for Gnome `man feh` recommends using `gsettings set org.gnome.desktop.background picture-uri file:///path` instead.
 - [`zoom`](https://zoom.us/) This program can change the virtual background you use on zoom

 ## Installation